darkfated/gluamanager/README.md

 # GLuaManager

-GLuaManager is a desktop addon manager for Garry's Mod.
+Desktop addon manager for Garry's Mod.

 Each addon has a `.addon` file in its root directory.
 The application detects these folders, shows installed addons, checks their versions on GitHub, updates them, and can install new addons from external sources.

-## How It Works
+## 🔥 How It Works

 The application has two main workflows.